Chase Sapphire Reserve vs. Amex Platinum Card

 |Chase Sapphire Reserve||Amex Platinum|

-|Welcome bonus||Earn 50,000 points when you spend $4,000 within 3 months of account opening||Earn 100,000 Membership Rewards points after you spend $6,000 on purchases in your first 6 months of card membership|
+|Welcome bonus||Earn 50,000 points when you spend $4,000 within three months of account opening||Earn 100,000 Membership Rewards points after you spend $6,000 on purchases in your first six months of account opening|

 |Redemption value||1.5 cents (when redeemed through the Chase Ultimate Rewards portal) or more with Chase transfer partners||1 cent (but you can often find more value with American Express transfer partners)|